-Enterprises in overseas agricultural cooperation demonstration zones should leverage regional resource advantages and industrial characteristics; optimize the demonstration zone planning and design, strengthen the construction of the entire industrial chain; promote the integration of first, second, and third industries...to create a platform for industry aggregation and integration and lead enterprises to Go Out together.171
+Enterprises in overseas agricultural cooperation demonstration zones should leverage regional resource advantages and industrial characteristics; optimize the demonstration zone planning and design, strengthen the construction of the entire industrial chain; promote the integration of first, second, and third industries...to create a platform for industry aggregation and integration and lead enterprises to Go Out together.170

 The Ministry of Agriculture's "Measures for the Appraisal and Assessment of Overseas Agricultural Demonstration Zones" describe the Zones as "platforms and carriers to drive agricultural enterprises to Go Out."
-The measures clarify that the demonstration zones are designed to foster a "clustering effect" and Chinese presence along the agricultural industry chain.172 To that end, the Measures outline minimum quotas for Chinese-funded companies and investment in the zones.173
+The measures clarify that the demonstration zones are designed to foster a "clustering effect" and Chinese presence along the agricultural industry chain.
+To that end, the Measures outline minimum quotas for Chinese-funded companies and investment in the zones.
+The Appraisal and Assessment of Overseas Agricultural Demonstration Zones are designed to foster a "clustering effect" and Chinese presence along the agricultural industry chain.
+The that end, the Measures outline minimum quotas for Chinese-funded companies and investment in the zones.